LLNL/popclass/JOSS/paper.md

 foreground object (e.g., a star, white dwarf or a black hole) passes in front of and lenses the light from a distant background star.
 This causes an apparent brightening, and shift in position, of the background source.
-In most cases, characteristics of the microlensing signal do not contain enough information to definitively identity the lens type.
+In most cases, characteristics of the microlensing signal do not contain enough information to definitively identify the lens type.
 However, different lens types can lie in different but overlapping regions of the characteristics of the microlensing signal.
 For example, black holes tend to be more massive than stars and therefore cause microlensing signals that are longer.
 Current Galactic simulations allow